 Share this post:

 Mount Olympus’ slopes and easy terrain are ideal for skiing!
-It was during 1930’s that it started gathering many alpinists and soon, it has become a world famous destination.
+It was during the 1930s that it started gathering many alpinists and soon, it has become a world-famous destination.
 Alpinists claim that their experience in there is truly unique.
 Note that skiers can ski in there almost all year round.

 Discover more info about Mountains in Greece